Spanish Submitted Surnames

 Iniesta Spanish

 Habitational name from places called Iniesta in the province of Cuenca, in Castilla-La Mancha, Spain.
-The Spanish soccer player Andrés Iniesta (1984-) is a well-known bearer of this surname.
+The Spanish former soccer player Andrés Iniesta (1984-) is a well-known bearer of this surname.

 Íñigo Spanish